kkots/ggxrd_hitbox_overlay_2211/README.md

 Also it can hide the main Enter key or numpad Enter key presses from the game, or both (in General Settings).
 Also it can hide wins on the rematch screen (see [Hide Wins Mod](#hide-wins-mod) section).
 Also it can hide rank icons (circle, arrow up/down, equal sign) next to players (enable in General Settings).
+Also it can display a "PUNISH" message when landing a hit on an opponent either after blocking their hit or when they're in a recovery portion of a move.
+Also it can change the FPS in Training Mode.
 The mod can optionally hide its output from OBS recording (can be turned on in 'UI - Settings - General Settings - Dodge OBS Recording').
+Includes Hitbox Editor that can save/load edited hitboxes to/from .collision and .json files.

 ## Credits